mythology-and-legends-in-warfare

 Observation of Natural Omens

 The most accessible form of divination involved observing natural phenomena.
-The behavior of birds, particularly ravens and eagles, was considered deeply significant.
+The behavior of birds, particularly ravens and eagles, was deeply significant.
 A flock of ravens circling above a battlefield before an engagement might be interpreted as an omen of victory, since ravens were associated with Woden, the god of war and wisdom.
-Conversely, an owl seen during daylight could be a warning of death.
-Thunder, lightning, and the appearance of comets or eclipses were also powerful omens, often interpreted as signs of great change or divine displeasure.
+Conversely, an owl seen during daylight could warn of death.
+Thunder, lightning, comets, and eclipses were also powerful omens, often interpreted as signs of great change or divine displeasure.
 Weather patterns before a campaign—a sudden storm, a rainbow, or an unusual fog—could tip the balance between launching an attack or delaying.

 Sacred Dream Interpretation

 Dreams were considered a direct channel to the divine.
-Saxon warriors and leaders often placed great stock in prophetic dreams, which were believed to carry messages from gods or ancestors.
+Saxon warriors and leaders often placed great stock in prophetic dreams, believed to carry messages from gods or ancestors.
 These dreams might feature symbolic imagery: a broken spear, a bleeding sun, a hall in flames.
-The interpretation of such dreams was typically the role of a seer (often referred to in Old English as witega or scop) who had the training and spiritual authority to decode the symbolism.
-A king might postpone a battle or change his strategy based on the content of a disturbing dream, while a favorable dream could galvanize an army.
+The interpretation of such dreams was typically the role of a seer (often referred to in Old English as witega or scop), who had training and spiritual authority to decode the symbolism.
+A king might postpone a battle or change his strategy based on a disturbing dream, while a favorable dream could galvanize an army.

 Runic Divination